BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most flexibility for exploring Belize City and surrounding areas at your own pace.
-However, it's generally not recommended for getting *around* Belize City itself due to traffic and parking challenges.
+Renting a car offers the most flexibility for exploring Belize City and venturing out to more remote attractions at your own pace.
+However, driving in Belize City can be chaotic, and parking can be challenging.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.